 The idea of making an artificial diamond isn’t new.
 H.G.
 Wells proposed exactly such a thing in his story “The Diamond Maker” in 1911.
 Since then, scientists have come up with ways to create synthetic diamonds and diamond simulants like cubic zirconia – but experts could always tell them apart.
 Until now, in the past decade, scientists have perfected a technique called Chemical Vapor Deposition, where carbon gas cloud is passed over diamond seeds in a vacuum chamber heated to more than 1,800 degrees.
 In a matter of days, they are now able to “grow” diamonds that are virtually indistinguishable from natural ones, even to the experts.

 Seeking an unbiased assessment of the quality of these laboratory diamonds, I asked Bryant Linares to let me borrow an Apollo stone.
 The next day, I place the .38 Carat, princess-cut stone in front of Virgil Ghita in Ghita’s narrow jewelry store in downtown Boston.
 With a pair of tweezers, he brings the diamond up to his right eye and studies it with a jeweler’s loupe, slowly turning the gem in the mote-filled afternoon sun.
 “Nice stone, excellent color.
 I don’t see any imperfections,” he says.
 “Where did you get it?”
-“It was grown in a lab about 20 miles from here,” I reply.
+“It was grown in a lab which is just 20 miles far,” I reply.
 He lowers the loupe and looks at me for a moment.
 Then he studies the stone again, pursuing his brow.
 He sighs.
-“There’s no way to tell that it’s lab-created.”
+“There’s no way to tell that it’s with treatment.”

 But if you think that the price of the diamond will fall precipitously, think again.
 Companies that make cultured diamonds like Apollo and Gemesis aren’t stupid.
 They’re not going to kill the goose that laid the diamond egg by flooding the market with cheap stones.